-July 28: Memphis Ag Club Meeting & Lunch at the Agricenter International C Wing, Memphis, Tenn.
+Aug.
+25: Memphis Ag Club Meeting & Lunch at the Agricenter International C Wing, Memphis, Tenn.
 Noon.
-The July speaker will be Jim Belles with the National Weather Service.
-He will speak on weather patterns and the difference between El Niño and La Niña.
+The August speaker will be Susan Fentress with Harris Shelton Law Firm.
+She will be speaking on Intellectual Property Trends in Agriculture.
 The cost to attend is $10 for the lunch.
 For more information, contact Hillary Spain at email@example.com.

 Sept.
 19-20: Mid-South Forestry Equipment Show, John W. Starr Memorial Forest, Hwy.
 25 South, Starkville, Miss.
 The longest-running, live, in-the-woods forestry equipment demonstration in the nation.
 Exhibitors representing hundreds of product brands, supplies, and services.
 Many special offerings planned, some of which will benefit Log-A-Load for Kids charity.
 Expansive continuing eduction schedule, skidder/loader contests, a children's area, chainsaw carver, vintage chainsaws, and other attractions.
 More information at www.midsouthforestry.org or (662) 325-2191.